-RA1: The Company's medium term objective is to have a well-balanced and diversified investment portfolio with respect to industries, investment types (Bank Deposits and Cash, Government and Corporate Bonds, Collective invest Funds, Property and Equities), liquidity, marketability, industries and stocks.
-The short term objective is however the further improvement of the diversification of bank deposits including diversification with respect to political risk exposed, the reduction of equity exposure at very low levels and to maintain at current levels the exposure to Government bonds issued by European countries or increase the latter exposure from reinvesting funds currently invested in bank deposits.
-The diversification of investments and different commercial banks should be such so that the Company's Concentration SCR risk will not exceed 4.5% of its Own Funds (before diversification) after the imminent merger of Minerva Insurance and its Estate subsidiary company.
-This implies that concentration to single entities should be kept at levels not exceeding by more than 10% the "risk free concentration risk threshold" (i.e 1.5% for banks with a Credit Quality Step 3 and above or 3% for banks with a Credit Quality step 2 or lower of the total amount of assets considered in the market risk concentrations submodule which is currently EUR 17,931,322 i.e EUR 268,970 and EUR 537,940 respectively).
+RA1: The company's medium term objective is to have a well-balanced and diversified investment portfolio with respect to industries, investment types (Bank Deposits & Cash, Government & Corporate Bonds, Collective invest Funds, Property and Equities) ,liquidity, marketability, industries and stocks.
+The short term objective is however the further improvement of the diversification of bank deposits including diversification with respect to political risk exposed, the reduction of equity exposure at very low levels and to maintain the exposure to Government bonds issued by European countries or increase the latter exposure from reinvesting funds currently invested in bank deposits.

+The diversification of investments and different commercial banks should be such so that the company's Concentration SCR risk will not exceed 4.5% of its Own Funds (before diversification) after the imminent merger of Minerva Insurance and its Estate subsidiary company.
+This implies that concentration to single entities should be kept at levels not exceeding by more than 10% the "risk free concentration risk threshold" (i.e 1.5% for banks with a Credit Quality Step 3 and above or 3% for banks with a Credit Quality step 2 or lower of the total amount of assets considered in the market risk concentrations submodule which is currently EUR17,370,069 i.e. EUR260,551 and EUR521,102 respectively)

-Furthermore, the ORSA team considers that although, at least 70% of the property owned by the Company is considered of prime location and that this property is adequately diversified between regions (Nicosia 54%, Limassol 32%, Larnaca 12%, Paphos 2%) and type of property (52% commercial, 48% residential) the Company's exposure to the real estate market is considered as a risk of crucial importance which needs to be mitigated and monitored closely so that in the medium term and once the investment opportunities arise to be exploited in order to be minimised taking into consideration the risk of declining property market and potential property market crash as well as the macroeconomic crisis and banking sector uncertainty despite the fact that relatively to previous years this risk has been reduced.
+Furthermore, the ORSA team considers that although, at least 70% of the property owned by the company is considered of prime location and that this property is adequately diversified between regions (Nicosia 54%, Limassol 32%, Larnaca 12%, Paphos 2%) and type of property (52% commercial, 48% residential) the company's exposure to the real estate market is considered as a risk of crucial importance which needs to be mitigated and monitored closely - so as soon as possible and provided the investment opportunities arise to be exploited- in order to be minimised, taking into consideration the risk of declining property market and potential property market crash as well as the macroeconomic crisis and banking sector uncertainty despite the fact that relatively to previous years this risk has been reduced.